 A high-quality lesson plan from EDSITEment.
 See also Cinderella Folf Tales: Variations in Plot and Setting.

 An intermediate or junior high lesson on this English variant, Cap o' Rushes.

 Comparing Cinderella and the Rough-Faced Girl

 A K-5 lesson plan on yet another Cinderella variant titled The Rough-Faced Girl written by Rafe Martin, is based on an Algonquin Indian story.
 See also Native American Legend for another lesson plan using this book.

 Tattercoats Lesson Plans

 An elementary or junior high lesson plan on Cinderella variants.
 Also, see The Cinderella Project for a text and image archive containing a dozen English versions of the fairy tale.

-and the Golden Shoes
+The Princess and the Golden Shoes

 A lesson plan for the middle grades or junior high school for this Scottish Cinderella variant.